-- The parks are great, but you also want to spend a significant portion of your vacation, lounging by the pool, golfing, shopping and playing at Downtown Disney, visiting the water parks or seeing some of the other Orlando sights.
-In this case, the “Water Park Fun & More” option below may be a better choice.
+- The parks are great, but you also want to spend a significant portion of your vacation, lounging by the pool, golfing, shopping and playing at Disney Springs, visiting the water parks or seeing some of the other Orlando sights.

-The “Water Park Fun & More” option allows two to ten “visits” (based on the length of your ticket) to your choice of the following: Disney’s Blizzard Beach, Typhoon Lagoon, DisneyQuest, Disney’s Oak Trail golf course*, ESPN Wide World of Sports Complex*, Disney’s Fantasia Gardens* or Disney’s Winter Summerland*.
 “Visits” are separate admissions that can be used in any combination.
 “Visits” do not have to be used the same day as park admissions.
-Visiting multiple venues on the same day will use one Water Park Fun & More entitlement for each venue visited.
+Visiting multiple venues on the same day will use one Park Hopper Plus entitlement for each venue visited.

 * Visit to ESPN Wide World of Sports Complex includes 30 minutes of game play at The PlayStation Pavilion.
 Visit does not include entrance to many of the sporting events that take place at the complex.
 For example, admission to the Atlanta Braves spring training games is a separately tickets event.
 You may, however, be able to view some amateur and children athletic events during your visit.
 Visit Disney’s ESPN Wide World of Sports web site to see what events may be taking place during your vacation.

-* Visit to Fantasia Gardens or Winter Summerland minature golf courses is for one round of golf per day before 4:00 p.m.
+* Visit to Fantasia Gardens or Winter Summerland miniature golf courses is for one round of golf per day before 4:00 p.m.

 * Visit to Disney’s Oak Trail golf course is for one round of golf.
 This is a 9-hole walking course.
-Adult clubs ($15), pull cart ($6) or pre-round practice balls are not included in admission.
-Golf clubs are included for children under 18.
+Adult clubs, pull cart or pre-round practice balls are not included in admission.
 Reservations are required.
 Ask the front desk of your resort for a free cab voucher to and from the course.

-Those planning on visiting a Disney water park or Disney Quest often may want to consider purchasing one of Disney’s specialized Annual Passes.
-It may save you money over other options, such as upgrading to the Water Park Fun & More option or Premium Annual Pass, and you can go to your “chosen” venue as much as you like during your trip(s) or during the year.
+Those planning on visiting a Disney water park often may want to consider purchasing one of Disney’s specialized Annual Passes.
+It may save you money over other options, such as upgrading to the Park Hopper Plus option or Platinum Plus Annual Pass, and you can go to your “chosen” venue as much as you like during your trip(s) or during the year.

 NO Expiration Option

-However, MYW Tickets with the NO Expiration Option that were purchased prior to the February 22, 2015 price increase are still valid for park entry at Walt Disney World theme parks.
+However, Walt Disney World theme park Tickets with the NO Expiration Option that were purchased prior to the February 22, 2015 are still valid for park entry at Walt Disney World theme parks.

 Discounts & Purchasing in Advance

-New or partially-used MYW tickets can be upgraded to add extra days (up to a total of ten days), Park Hopping, Water Park Fun & More, or any combination of these options.
+New or partially-used Disney Theme Park tickets can be upgraded to add extra days (up to a total of ten days), Park Hopping or Park Hopper Plus or any combination of these options.
 Upgrades are done on a one ticket for one ticket exchange.
 You cannot exchange one higher price ticket for several lower price tickets, nor can you get a refund under any ticket exchange scenario.
 Once the transaction is made, it’s final.
-Our Ticket Calculator can show the cost of adding days and options to your existing ticket.
-First, add the ticket you want to upgrade to to the second comparison chart (using the “Add to Compare” button) and then add the ticket you currently have.
-The difference in price is what you will pay.

-Upgrading Unused Tickets: Unused MYW tickets have no expiration until they are actually used and can be upgraded at any time.
-The price printed on the ticket will be applied to any higher priced ticket.
-As long as your MYW ticket is unused and the cost of the new ticket exceeds that of the old one, you can purchase any other MYW ticket or Annual Pass you choose.
-For any one-day ticket, such as a one-day MYW ticket or one-day water park ticket, upgrades may only be done on the date of use.
+Upgrading Unused Tickets: The purchase price will be applied to any higher priced ticket.
+As long as your Disney Theme Park ticket is unused and the cost of the new ticket exceeds that of the old one, you can purchase any other Disney Theme Park ticket or Annual Pass you choose.
+For any one-day ticket, such as a one-day Disney Theme Park ticket or one-day water park ticket, upgrades may only be done on the date of use.
 Complimentary tickets can not be upgraded.
-Simply take your ticket (or MagicBand) to any park or Downtown Disney Guest Service window to complete the transaction.
-Only MYW tickets can be upgraded.
+Simply take your ticket (or MagicBand) to any park or Disney Springs Guest Service window to complete the transaction.
+Only Disney Theme Park tickets can be upgraded.
 Tickets purchased prior to 1/2/05 that have not expired (Park Hopper and Park Hopper PLUS tickets) may still be used for park admission at no additional charge but may not be upgraded.

 Unused day(s) on any Walt Disney World “unexpired” multi-day ticket can be used for admission to Disneyland or Disney’s California Adventure parks.
 Present your WDW Ticket at the gate (not a ticket booth) and it will be exchanged for a single day Disney park admission ticket.
 If you have multiple days left on your WDW ticket, you must repeat the process each day.
 Only one day will be subtracted from your WDW ticket at a time and the Disneyland ticket must be used on the same day.
 If your Walt Disney World ticket has the “park hopping” option, you may also park hop at Disneyland.
 It’s also worth noting that you must have already used or activated the ticket at Walt Disney World for at least one day in order to use unused days at Disneyland Resort.

 Note: Currently, this will only work if you have the old pre-MyMagic+ paper (Tyvek) tickets.
 The new RFID Walt Disney World tickets and MagicBands can not be used for admission to the parks at the Disneyland Resort.
-The ticketing system at DL can only read a bar code (or serial number) that ties into the WDW Automated Ticketing System.
 The new RFID tickets and MagicBands have a serial number that does not tie directly to this system so there is no way for Disneyland to read and verify days or remove days from these ticket devices.
 Thus, if you have leftover days on the old WDW multi-day paper tickets that you may use at WDW and/or DL in the future, do not convert these tickets to the new RFID tickets.
 You should still be able to enter Walt Disney World without converting these tickets.
 Conversely, we have also heard that if you have RFID multi-day Walt Disney World tickets that do not expire with leftover days that you plan on using at Disneyland, you may request that the ticket be replaced with a Tyvek ticket before leaving the Walt Disney World Resort, although this information has not been verified.

-Visit our Ticket Discount page for information on getting discounts on Magic Your Way tickets.
+Visit our Ticket Discount page for information on getting discounts on Disney Theme Park tickets.